B1naryDrag0n/DwagonStrim/speedrunJourney.md

 You can watch the run on my youtube channel [here](https://youtu.be/wm2gcO4Jbws).

-I am currently the WR holder for this game! :D
+I am currently the WR holder for this game!
+I plan to go back to it soon to solidify the WR some more.
+To be continued... :D

 ## Super Mario 64